CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/about.md

 With additional optional variables:
 - `{% raw %}{% include feature/item-figure.html objectid="demo_001" width="50" float="left" caption="false" %}{% endraw %}`

 The `alert.md`, `card.md`, and `modal.md` files can be included in a similar manner, but require different variables.
-Find these files in your repository in the `_includes/feature/` directory and open them to view a description of the variables they support.
+Find these files in your repository in the `_includes/feature/` directory and open them to view a description of the options.